osbuild/bootc-image-builder/README.md

 # bootc-image-builder

-A container for deploying bootable container images.
+A container to create disk-images from [bootc](https://github.com/containers/bootc) container inputs.

+This tools allows to build and deploy disk-images from bootc container inputs.

 ## 🔨 Installation